 - Might help to reduce the effects of Diastasis Recti

 Despite all of the benefits listed, a major benefit of a postpartum wrap like the Belly Bandit is that it provides a gentle reminder to use your core, engage your muscles, and actively work on your posture — all key to regaining strength in your midsection.
 For some, the wrap may also help to encourage exercise and healthy food choices.
 When we feel better, we tend to make better choices.

 How Long Do I need to wear one to receive its full effects?

 According to most experts, a belly wrap should be worn every day, all day, postpartum for six to eight weeks after delivery for the best effects.
 But of course, the wrap can continue to be worn at any time to help smooth and tone your tummy under clothing for a polished look.
 Most wraps are easily concealed under clothing!

 Choosing the Right Style of Wrap for your Body

-There are a number of wraps and styles available on the market today, but knowing what style fits your body best, and understanding that you might need to buy multiple wraps as your waist line decreases, is important to finding a comfortable fit.
+There are a number of wraps and styles available on the market today, but knowing what style fits your body best, and understanding that you might need to buy multiple wraps as your waistline decreases, is important to find a comfortable fit.
 Celebrities like Jessica Alba claim to have bounced back by wearing two different wraps, while Kourtney Kardashian was often seen sporting Belly Bandit’s Couture Tummy Tucker.
 When it comes to choosing a style for your body, it’s important that you understand what you want out of your wrap.
-Some wraps are tube shaped and can be worn as maternity support as well as postpartum, while others are designed more like a corset, with a velcro closure, that is designed specifically for postpartum wear.
+Some wraps are tube-shaped and can be worn as maternity support as well as postpartum, while others are designed more like a corset, with a velcro closure, that is designed specifically for postpartum wear.
 Some offer both core support and hip shaping, while others specifically focus on core shaping and back support.

 What Else You Need to Know